papyros/papyros/README.md

 Papyros is supported by the following contributors on our [Bountysource Salt campaign](https://salt.bountysource.com/teams/papyros):

 * Hoang Anh
+* Alexandra S Smith
+* Alexander Tewfik
+* Richard Magalski
+* Eric Carr
+* sona ohanian
+* Kendra Gilliams
-* And several other sponsors listed in the BACKERS.md file
+* And many other sponsors listed in the BACKERS.md file